Supplier Code of Conduct

 - Promote the development and distribution of environmentally-friendly technologies.

 If any employee of a Supplier has an actual or potential concern, they are encouraged to inform Prudential through its whistleblowing channels.
-Potential concerns can be raised anonymously and in confidence via SpeakOut (www.prudentialspeakout.ethicspoint.com) (online or by phone on 0808 234 4411) that is available globally and independently administered by an external organisation.
+Potential concerns can be raised anonymously and in confidence via SpeakOut (www.prudentialspeakout.ethicspoint.com) that is available globally and independently administered by an external organisation.
 The Group adopts a zero tolerance for retaliation against reporters of any concerns raised through Speak Out.